-This showcases a shift in brand perception, one that leaves businesses with ample opportunity to build brand loyalty in a variety of ways in 2020.
+This showcases a shift in brand perception, one that leaves businesses with ample opportunity to build brand loyalty in a variety of ways in 2020 and beyond.
 Data published by Small Biz Genius showcased that 82% of companies agree with the sentiment that retention is cheaper than acquisition.
-Likewise, 65% of a company’s business comes from existing customers, with retention as small as 5% being able to raise profits by 25-95%.
+Furthermore, 65% of a company’s business comes from existing customers — just 5% retention has the ability to raise profits by 25-95%.

 Producing long-form content takes more time than typical blog posts created exclusively for the purposes of SEO.
 While long-form posts will likewise add to your SEO ranking, their planning and execution should be done more carefully.
 Setting concrete KPIs in regards to your goals and milestones matters.